erikr/erikr/posts/10-tips-leading-data-teams.md

 - Technical people call a sequence of computational manipulations a "pipeline".

-## 8. Build an advisory board of experts to offset your weaknesses.
+## 8. Build an advisory board of experts to offset your weaknesses

 ## 9. Document data and code (need to make more powerful).